How to Create a Product Prototype for Startup in 2022

 - Limitless visual customization options.

-- Prototypes made with 3D printing can only be utilized for visual representation.
+- Prototypes of 3D printing can only be helpful for visual representation.

 - With moderate to poor surface finishing, prototypes are fragile.

 With CNC machining, you may create a near-perfect and functional replica of your product.